How to Get Permanent Residency in Germany Through Marriage? A Complete Guide for German PR

 How to get the application form for permanent residency in Germany?

 You can download the application form from the immigration website located in your area or city.
-Alternatively, you can obtain this form from the Einbürgerungsamt.
+Alternatively, you can GET this form from the Einbürgerungsamt.
 If you are living in Germany, you likely know how to access this form.

 How long is the validity of Germany’s permanent residency?